tasxatzial/janedoe-website/README.md

-# Jane Doe portfolio website
+# Jane Doe landing page

-A simple portfolio website about an imaginary person.
+A simple portfolio landing page of an imaginary person.

 This project is based on a frontend course from [Scrimba](https://scrimba.com/).
 [Design specs](https://xd.adobe.com/spec/6ebfeb86-6eeb-4b69-77dc-ecf4c4506bcc-188e/) and starter files are provided by [Kevin Powell](https://github.com/kevin-powell).